karaul/fitplotter/README.md

 Starting from 2021-03-03, it also works with `*.tkl` format (watch models: GPSmaster, navrun-500, ultrasport, etc).

 Version [online](https://karaul.github.io/fitplotter).
+Raw fit- file[viewer](https://www.fitfileviewer.com/)

 If you have no own fit files at the moment, you can download them from [examples](https://github.com/karaul/fitplotter/blob/main/examples/).

 From 2021-03-08 you can download `*.fit` file from your _Garmin Connect_ account, for how to do it read  __Usage__ section below.